panzerdp/dmitripavlutin.com/content/posts/138-react-props/index.md

 }
 ```

-Looking at the parameter destructuring `{ who = 'Unknown' }` you would notice that if `who` prop is not indicated, then it would default
+Looking at the parameter destructuring `{ who = 'Unknown' }` you would notice that if `who` prop is not indicated, then it defaults
 to `'Unknown'` value.

 When `who` prop isn't indicated, it defaults to `Unknown`: